 92 Points, Wine Enthusiast: “Golden apple and pear flavors shine brightly in this beautifully made white, with its golden oaky quality of integrated wood.
 Gritty and grippy, it has texture and weight and balance, with a stony mineral quality and lingering succulence of white peach.”
 From the same rocky block that supplies Ramey, Kistler and Ram’s Gate, this well-drained, east facing rocky slope kept cool by the bay fog and breezes and ripens slowly, producing small clusters.
 Aged sur lie for 9 months in 66% new French oak.
 Unfined and unfiltered.
 194 cases.

-Pinot Noir, Fighting Brothers Sonoma Coast 2016 New Release organic farming
+Pinot Noir, Fighting Brothers Sonoma Coast 2017 New Vintage organic farming

 Pinot Noir, Ferrington Vineyard, Anderson Valley 2015